larsgw/citation.js/README.md

 ## <a id="async" href="#async">Async</a>

-Use the async api (recommended for Wikidata, URL, and DOI input) like this (with callback):
+Use the async API (recommended for Wikidata, URL, and DOI input) like this (with callback):

 ```js
 Cite.async(<DATA>, <OPTIONS>, function (data) {